 Now it seems that Apple has given up on the butterfly keyboard design altogether.
 According to analyst Ming-Chi Kuo, speaking in July 2019, a new keyboard design will be rolled out that returns to the scissor switch design Apple used for its keyboards prior to the 2015 introduction of the butterfly switches.
 The scissor switch keyboards had been popular in the past, but they are slightly thicker and you can expect longer key travel.

-What is causing the MacBook keyboard problem?
+What causes the MacBook keyboard problem?

 Since Apple introduced the butterfly mechanism keyboard with the MacBook in 2015, and the MacBook Pro in 2016, a number of users have reported problems with keys repeating or not working.